Stocks Rally on US-China Preliminary Trade Agreement

 Interest Rates

-December 10-year T-notes (ZNZ5) are down -7 ticks.
-The 10-year T-note yield is up +2.3 bp at 4.024%.
-T-note prices are trading lower due to the US-Chinese trade agreement, which reduced safe-haven demand for Treasury securities and is positive for the US and Chinese economies.
-T-note prices are also being pressured by the rally in US stocks and today's +0.7 bp rise in the 10-year breakeven inflation expectations rate.
+December 10-year T-notes (ZNZ5) on Monday rose slightly by +0.5 tick.
+The 10-year T-note yield fell -1.2 bp to 3.989%.
+T-note prices initially fell on Monday due to the US-Chinese trade agreement, which reduced safe-haven demand for Treasury securities and was positive for the US and Chinese economies.
+T-note prices were also pressured by the rally in US stocks.

 Swaps are discounting a 1% chance for a -25 bp rate cut by the ECB at its next policy meeting on October 30.